 The City of Boston provides high-quality preschool for every 4-year-old living in the city at no cost to families.
 Boston Universal Pre-K is funded by $15 million from the City of Boston and the Mayor's Office.

-Caregivers should submit an application and will be contacted in the days following about next steps.
+Caregivers seeking to enroll a child for UPK for the 2021-2022 school year should submit an application and will be contacted in the days following about enrollment next steps.

 You can complete a UPK application here for your child.
 You will be prompted to create a user account and sign into the enrollment system.
 You can enter an address to locate UPK sites near the child’s home or a caregiver’s workplace.
 You have the option to rank up to three choices.
 You can rank any site as one of your choices, regardless of which neighborhood of Boston you live in.
 After the online application is submitted, a staff member from Boston UPK or a community-based site will contact you about next steps.

 All community-based centers offer pre-k at their sites in accordance with guidelines from the Massachusetts Department of Early Education and Care during the COVID-19 pandemic.

 For questions on UPK including eligibility, UPK options in community-based centers, or for assistance completing the online application, please contact Joelle Auguste, Boston UPK Family Engagement and Comprehensive Services Manager, who can be reached by email at email@example.com or by phone at 857-342-2738.

 Parents and caregivers in the City of Boston can click here to fill out an application today for the 2021-2022 school year.

 Download a flyer below to spread the word that UPK registration is open for 2021-22!
 The flyer is available in 10 languages:

 Information about registration for the 2022-2023 school year will be posted here in spring 2022.